hexalang/.github/CODE_OF_CONDUCT.md

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify maintainer with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify @PeyTy with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.